 To legalise a UK public document, you have to follow the three steps outlined below:

-Your degree certificate, TEFL certificate and DBS report (Original copy) must be certified by either:
+Your degree certificate (copy), TEFL certificate (copy) and DBS report (original) must be certified by either:

 - a solicitor or notary public in the UK

 - an official of the British Council (only original certificates)